Recycling & Waste diversion efforts at ucf

 UCF uses single stream recycling, which means all recyclables can be placed into the same bin.
 Recycling bins are located throughout all building common areas, including UCF housing communities, and along outdoor walking paths throughout campus.

 UCF Recycles is run by Facilities Operations.
-See the information below from Facilities regarding recyclables:
+See the information below from Facilities regarding what recyclables can go in the single stream bins around campus:

 Cardboard (must be clean, no food stains/grease) Napkins and paper towels

-Metal (rinsed aluminum cans, metal lids, clean balled-up aluminum foil, empty aerosol cans) Plastic bags and wrappers
+Metal (RINSED aluminum cans, metal lids, and balled-up aluminum foil) Plastic bags, wrappers, and other soft plastic items

 Styrofoam